armel/ICUSBProxy/README.md

 ## Command line

-To start the Python3 script, here the commande :
+To start the Python3 script, here the basic command :

 `./ICUSBProxy.py`